Sources PubMed Google Scholar ScienceDirect bioRxiv ClinicalTrials.gov SFARI Dissertations ESPE

 SETD5 Case Report: 10-Year-Old Boy With Intellectual Disability and Aberrant Bronchus

-What was studied: Detailed clinical description of a 10-year-old boy found to carry a de novo SETD5 loss-of-function variant, who also had an unusual lung finding (aberrant blind ending bronchus).
+Clinicians provided a detailed description of a 10-year-old boy found to carry a de novo SETD5 loss-of-function variant, who also had an unusual lung finding: an aberrant blind-ending bronchus, which is an airway branch that ends abnormally.

 • The patient presented with intellectual disability, speech delay, behavioral difficulties, and dysmorphic facial features consistent with the emerging SETD5 phenotype.